denten-books/plain-text/20-device.md

-# Chapter 1: Laying Bare the Device: Computer's Modernist, Literary Roots
+# Chapter 2: Laying Bare the Device: The Modernist Roots of Computation

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the cultural conserve, or the robot, other than through